2006 Arizona's 8th congressional district election: Republican campaign

 Incumbent Republican Jim Kolbe announced on November 23, 2005, that he would not seek re-election in 2006.
 The district, located in Southeastern Arizona and based in the suburbs of Tucson, was Republican-leaning, but competitive: George W. Bush had won the district with 53% of the vote in 2004 (although only 50% in 2000).
 Kolbe had barely won the seat in 1984, but had usually skated to reelection since then.
 Even after coming out as gay in 1996, he remained very popular in the district, taking 61% of the vote in 2004.
-Although Kolbe was generally thought to be all but unbeatable in the district, it was widely believed that it would be very competitive once Kolbe retired.
+Although Kolbe was generally thought to be all but unbeatable in the district, it was widely believed that it would be very competitive once he retired.

 Randy Graf, the primary winner, left a leadership position in the state House in 2004 to challenge Kolbe in the Republican primary.
 Graf had won 40 percent of the vote and had campaigned almost full-time since.
 A supporter of the Minuteman Project, Graf campaigned on a pledge to ensure that illegal immigrants had no path to citizenship and that the border would be further secured.
 Graf previously sponsored a bill (which did not pass) to allow patrons carry guns into bars and restaurants.

-The GOP establishment, however, considered Graf as too conservative for a district that leaned Republican but gave President Bush only 53 percent of the votes in 2004, and tried to rally voters around state representative Steve Huffman.
+The GOP establishment, however, considered Graf as too conservative for a district that leaned Republican but gave President Bush only 53 percent of the votes in 2004, and tried to rally voters around moderate state representative Steve Huffman.
 However, another more moderate candidate, former Arizona Republican Party chairman Mike Hellon, also gained significant support, which split anti-Graf support and prevented Huffman from consolidating the moderate lane.

 Huffman got a boost when the national GOP took the rare step of endorsing and supporting Huffman, putting $250,000 into the race.
 The other GOP candidates criticized the move as unfair.
-In the meantime, the national Democratic party jumped in and spent nearly $200,000, a large part of that for advertisements critical of Huffman in an effort to help Graf's candidacy.
+The national Democratic party spent nearly $200,000, much of it on advertisements critical of Huffman in an effort to help Graf's candidacy, believing Graf would be the weaker candidate in the general election.

 Huffman's campaign was injured when, according to CQPolitics: "there were allegations that his (Huffman's) campaign treasurer, local real estate broker William Arnold, had stalked Hellon’s ex-wife, state Sen. Toni Hellon".
-Arnold quit as treasurer after Hellon obtained a restraining order against him, and Huffman’s campaign said it had no involvement in Arnold’s actions."
+Arnold quit as treasurer after Hellon obtained a restraining order against him, and Huffman's campaign said it had no involvement in Arnold's actions."
 The scandal expanded when it was revealed that unauthorised photos of Toni Hellon had been posted to a website owned by the same individual who had designed Huffman's campaign website.
 As a result of the incident, the Tucson Weekly withdrew its support for Huffman.